-Reduced quality of early life stage habitat used for egg incubation and early rearing of larvae is one of several recruitment failure hypotheses for this population (UCSWRI 2012).
-Larvae that are young in developmental stage (Primarily 1-3 days post hatch) have dominated the collections to date across all spawning locations in Canada, suggesting the substrates at the spawning locations are not adequate for hiding until they reach feeding age.
+Reduced quality of early life stage habitat used for embryo incubation and early rearing of larvae is one of several recruitment failure hypotheses for this population (UCSWRI 2012).
+Larvae that are young in developmental stage (<Stage 40) have dominated the collections to date across all spawning locations in Canada, suggesting the substrates at the spawning locations are not adequate for hiding until they reach feeding age.
 However, increased larval monitoring efforts with drift nets at the Waneta spawning site has resulted in the capture of a percentage of later stage larvae close to feeding age.
-For example, in 2016, 22% of the larvae collected were staged at or greater than stage 40.
-This additional monitoring was in response to the SIF that was developed and the need for more sampling to increase captures.
-Sampling at Waneta has been primarily been egg mats since 1993 with short set drift nets.
-In addition, refinements to drift net methods have resulted in the capture of tens of thousands of feeding age larvae downstream of North Port WA (Jason McLellan, Colville Confederated Tribes, unpublished data).
-This suggests that while eggs and larvae in early developmental stages are dispersed downstream of the immediate spawning area at Waneta, there is suitable hiding habitat between the Canada/US border and the North Port spawning site.
 Describing spawning and early life stage habitat at known (e.g., Waneta, ALH) and suspected (e.g., Kinnaird) spawning locations is important to determine habitat suitability for yolksac larvae hiding behaviour and young-of-year rearing conditions and the potential effects of habitat on recruitment.
-Further, it will be important to incorporate results from larval monitoring programs in the US section of the TRA, as captures of larvae at feeding stages occur annually (Hildebrand and Parsley 2013).
+This is being conducted in 2018 as part of new substrate restoration feasibility study being conducted under the Columbia Water Use Plan.
+Results are expected to inform this program.
+Lastly, it will be important to incorporate results from larval monitoring programs in the US section of the TBR, as captures of larvae at feeding stages occur annually (Hildebrand and Parsley 2013) and are captured in much larger numbers in recent years (Jason McLellan, Colville Confederated Tribes, unpublished data).
 These results suggest that hiding habitat is present between the Waneta spawning location and the capture location downstream of Northport WA.
 Genetic analyses in addition to those already completed (Jay et al. 2014) could determine the proportion of larvae that originated from the Waneta location and should be considered if data are available in future years.

-4.2 Juvenile Population Assessment
+4.2 Juvenile Assessment